Zilliqa/zilliqa-developer/products/ZRC6-to-ERC721-NFT-swap/contracts/README.md

      * After authenticating the signature, the contract must use the Zilliqa interop layer to confirm that the scilla\_address is the actual owner of all NFTs in the scilla\_nft\_ids\_to\_swap array.
 If the ownership check fails for any NFT, the transaction must revert.
   2. **Mapping Check:** For each ID in scilla\_nft\_ids\_to\_swap, the contract must verify that a corresponding mapping to an ERC-721 ID exists in nftSwapMapping.
 If any ID is not found, the transaction must revert.
   3. **Burn Operation:** The contract will use the Zilliqa interoperability layer to call the burn (or equivalent) function on the scillaNFTCollectionAddress for each token ID in scilla\_nft\_ids\_to\_swap.
-  4. **Mint/Transfer Operation:** Upon successful completion of the burn, the contract will transfer the corresponding ERC-721 NFTs (retrieved from nftSwapMapping) to the msg.sender (the caller's EVM wallet address).
+  4. **Transfer Operation:** Upon successful completion of the burn, the contract will transfer the corresponding ERC-721 NFTs (retrieved from nftSwapMapping) to the msg.sender (the caller's EVM wallet address).
 * **Effects of a Successful Call:**
   1. The ownership of all specified ZRC-6 NFTs on the Scilla collection is transferred to the zero address (or otherwise designated as burned).
   2. The ownership of all corresponding ERC-721 NFTs on the EVM collection is transferred to the msg.sender.